Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 hunting

-Prohibits using any aircraft, including drones, to hunt, shoot, kill, take, or attempt to take wild birds or wild quadrupeds.
-Narrow exception: using a drone to recover a deer already harvested, provided no party is actively hunting or carrying hunting implements during recovery.
+Prohibits using aircraft, including drones, to hunt, shoot, kill, take, or attempt to take wild birds or wild quadrupeds.
+Narrow exception allows using a drone to recover a deer already harvested, provided no one in the party is actively hunting or carrying hunting implements during the recovery flight.

 View source